I think it is fair to say that humility is not the first thing that comes to mind when you think about joy.

 “No matter what” says Paul, “live or die, I want to glorify Jesus!”
 (Phil.1:20b)

-Father, thank you for this situation.
-I receive it from You and I ask that You will help me to live it.
-In Jesus’ Name, amen.
+“Lord Jesus, thank you for this situation.
+I receive it from You and I ask that You will help me to live it out.
+In Your Name, amen.

 The situation won’t necessarily be fixed, but you will have taken a long stride down the path to joy!